 One such condition is that the employee must have received advice from a relevant independent adviser as to the terms and effect of the agreement and the ability of the employee to pursue a claim before an employment tribunal.
 We are a firm of solicitors and every solicitor we employ is a relevant independent adviser within the meaning of the Employment Rights Act 1996 and other corresponding Acts of Parliament including the Equality Act 2010.

-It is customary for the employer to make a contribution towards the employee’s legal costs. £250 plus VAT is usually an adequate sum for the solicitor to provide the necessary advice and sign off the agreement.
+It is customary for the employer to make a contribution towards the employee’s legal costs. £300 plus VAT is usually an adequate sum for the solicitor to meet with the employee, provide the necessary advice and sign off the agreement.

 As a relevant independent adviser, our role is to assess whether the employee has any potential claims against the employer, assess the value of any such claims and then advise as to whether the sum being offered by the employer is reasonable.
 If the sum being offered by the employer is reasonable and the employee would like to accept the sum being offered then, following any minor amendments, the agreement will be signed by both parties and the matter is at a conclusion.